 Of all the focus options the camera has to offer, this so far is my favorite.
 Now I just wish Fujifilm would give us better focus peaking like we have on Sony cameras.
 I was using red, but I recently switched to blue.

-I also picked up the Fujifilm X-T2 battery grip and while it makes the camera lot heavier, it does provide extra grip that does help hold the camera when manually focusing, especially when shooting portrait.
-This is one of those accessories I wish I would have picked up when I first bought the camera since it’s made shooting so much more fun with the X-T2.
+I also picked up the Fujifilm X-T2 battery grip, and while it makes the camera a lot heavier, it does provide extra grip that helps hold the camera when manually focusing, especially when shooting portraits.
+This is one of those accessories I wish I had picked up when I first bought the camera, since it’s made shooting so much more fun with the X-T2.